MAN95-dev/The-Bookshelf/TESTING.md

     - This bug was fixed by adding the container-fluid class to the <main> element in the base.html page and deleting all container classes in the other templates.

-#### Unsolved bugs

-## Further testing:
+## Further testing
-1. Asked fellow students, friends and family to look at the site on their devices and report any issues they found.
+1. Asked friends and family to look at the site on their devices and report any issues they found.
-2. The House of Mouse viewed on all devices and orientations available in Chrome DevTools, as well at a local tech store.
+2. The Bookshelf viewed on all devices and orientations available in Chrome DevTools.